 Agriculture is a very scoring optional subject in the UPSC civil services Mains exam.
 Aspirants with an academic background in Agriculture, Zoology, Botany and related fields can opt this as their optional for UPSC IAS Mains Exam.
 The optional is tough for aspirants without any background in biology or agriculture, so needless to say, such aspirants should stay away from this optional.
 Agriculture is a technical subject, however, with the correct strategy, candidates can do really well in this optional subject in their very first attempt.

 The Paper I of Agriculture Optional paper is akin to the GS Paper chiefly concentrates on-farm practices and the basic concepts of agriculture.
 But Paper-II of Agriculture optional covers the technical terms such as Cell Theory, cell structure and so on, which is an eliminating factor if not studied comprehensively.

 - The syllabus of UPSC IAS Mains exam Agriculture optional is not lengthy and hence, aspirants can finish it easily.

-- The Paper II is like the Botany Paper II.
-So candidates having a background in Botany can also tackle this paper if they have a decent knowledge and comprehension of the subject.
+- The Paper-II is like the Botany Paper II.
+So candidates having a background in Botany can also tackle this paper if they have decent knowledge and comprehension of the subject.

 - Several topics in agriculture have direct overlap with the GS papers, particularly in Geography and Economy.